 The Industrial-style office is clad in vertical marble panels and aluminum windows.
 The base of the tower is a parking garage with street-level entrances to retail space.
 Due to its proximity to various municipal buildings, the tenant base was mainly attorneys, title companies, and different other government professionals involved with the courts.
 The office tower borders Adams Avenue, North Second Street, and North Main.

-In the 1960s, rooftop restaurants were all the rage.
-There were 3 in Memphis, alone.
+By the 1960s, rooftop restaurants were all the rage.
+There were three in Memphis, alone.
 The restaurants never rotated fast enough to cause motion sickness.
-In fact, if you did not have a long, leisurely dinner you might not make a full rotation.
-The rooftop restaurant in 100 North Main operated under several different names over the years including Top of the 100, The Tennessee Club, Diane’s and The Pinnacle before closing.
+If you did not have a long, leisurely dinner, you might not make a full rotation.
+The rooftop restaurant in One Hundred North Main operated under several different names over the years including Top of the 100, The Tennessee Club, Diane’s and The Pinnacle before closing.

-The deteriorating building was condemned in 2015 by Shelby County Environmental Court for falling debris and inoperable fire safety equipment.
-A court-ordered barricade was placed around 3 sides blocking the sidewalk.
+In 2015, One Hundred North Main was condemned by the Shelby County Environmental Court for falling debris and inoperable fire safety equipment.
+A court-ordered barricade was placed around three sides of the building, blocking the sidewalk.
 The city cited the owner with 31 other violations including inoperable elevators and blocking the sidewalks.
-Mr. Thomas was able to have 100 North Main placed on the National Register of Historic Places in May 2015 hoping for historic tax credits to assist with funding the renovation.
-Numerous cut off notices were sent from Memphis Light, Gas, and Water divisions with an amount owed totaling over $80,000.
-On occasion the building was used by Memphis SWAT for training.
+Thomas was able to have One Hundred North Main placed on the National Register of Historic Places in May 2015 hoping historic tax credits would assist with funding the renovation.
+Numerous cut-off notices were sent from Memphis Light, Gas, and Water divisions with an amount owed totaling over $80,000.

-The inability to obtain financing and 2 years of unpaid taxes forced Mr. Thomas to sell 100 North Main in late 2015 for $5 million.
-The new owner faces the same code violations from the city and the building remains barricaded with a security patrol.
+The inability to obtain financing and two years of unpaid taxes forced Thomas to sell One Hundred North Main in late 2015 for $5 million.
+The new owner faces the same code violations from the city.
+The building remains barricaded with a security patrol.
 One of the best views of Memphis sits locked away.